-Dirty air filters are a frequent cause of low suction pressure in air conditioning systems and high temperature rise in heating systems.
+Dirty air filters are a frequent cause of low suction pressure in air conditioning systems and high-temperature rise in heating systems.
 Dirt will also collect on evaporator coils.
 Improper filtration of the home can cause excessive dust in the house and compound allergy problems.

-Algae can cause blockage in the drain line, resulting in overflow of up to 15 gallons per day.
+Algae can cause blockage in the drain line, resulting in an overflow of up to 15 gallons per day.
 Extensive ceiling and floor damage may occur.

-This can damage the high limit safety switch, heat exchanger or heating elements and shorten the life of the furnace.
+This can damage the high limit safety switch, heat exchanger, or heating elements and shorten the life of the furnace.

 When a maximum temperature rise is reached with a minimum amount of air flowing it can possibly cause damage to the heater.
 When a minimum temperature rise is reached with a maximum of air flowing it can lead to cold drafts.